bradkav/PBHbounds/README.md

 ### Bounds

 The list of available, tabulated bounds is in the [bounds/](bounds/) folder.
 The fact that I've included or omitted a particular bound shouldn't be taken as an endorsement or otherwise.
 I'll leave the user to exercise their own judgement when choosing which bounds are relevant.
+Note also that some of the bounds plotted above as dashed lines are projections.

 If you'd like to add a bound to the repo, you can submit a pull request, create an issue or just contact me directly.